Sulaf Fawakherji: Career

 She has played many roles on Syrian soap operas.
 Fawakherji studied art and sculpture at Adham Ismail Fine Arts Institute before starring on stage in plays including Al-Sawt (The Voice) and Hekayat al-Shetaa (Winter’s Tales).
 She was one of the torchbearer during the leg of the 2008 Summer Olympics torch relay.

-She appeared on Syrian television in May 2011 in defence of Bashar Assad and the Syrian government during the civil war.
+She appeared on Syrian television in May 2011 in defense of Bashar al-Assad and the Syrian government during the civil war.
+She left her country and settled in Egypt following the fall of the Assad regime.